unioslo/zabbix-auto-config/README.md

 A useful guide is to set `error_duration` as `(error_tolerance + 1) * update_interval`, providing an additional buffer equivalent to one update interval.

+If `error_tolerance` is set, but `error_duration` is not, the application will set an `error_duration` that is slightly longer than the minimum required to ensure correct error detection.

 #### exit_on_error

 `exit_on_error` (default: true) determines if the application should terminate, or disable the failing collector when number of errors exceed the tolerance.
 If set to `true`, the application will exit.
 Otherwise, the collector will be disabled for `disable_duration` seconds.
 For backwards compatibility with previous versions of Zabbix-auto-config, this option defaults to `true`.
 In a future major version, the default will be changed to `false`.